tommyp/tommyp.org/src/content/blog/adding-spotify-now-playing-to-astro.md

 - 📖 The Mountain In The Sea was fantastic.
 It made me feel bad about eating Octopus, which I suppose is the point of it.
 - 📺 Foundation season 3 is great.
 I'm waiting for it to finish before reading the second book again.
 - 📺 Long Way Home has given me another burst of interest in getting a motorbike.
 Lila and my Mum aren't too pleased, but my mates are very encouraging.
 - 🇮🇪 Back home this week for some family stuff.
 It's weird moving away and seeing everyone age so much.
 Like watching a TV show with a time jump between seasons, there's whole bits of life that I just wasn't around for.
-My parents, aunts, uncles, and my granny, are all getting on and the time I spend with them is precious.
+My parents, aunts, uncles, and my granny, are all getting on, and the time I spend with them is precious.